<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2332164&amp;fmt=gif">

 Bridging the gap between learning and application has been a long-standing challenge for business leaders, especially in high-risk or high-stakes roles with dire consequences.
 Employers must enable their teams to develop market-ready skills through experiential learning methods, and today’s tech puts the advanced tools needed to do so at their fingertips.

-Simulation learning is pioneering the transition from theoretical learning to active learning.
+Skills Practice learning is pioneering the transition from theoretical learning to active learning.
 Recreating real-world scenarios instead of simply hypothesizing about them allows for training initiatives that are more informed, more immersive, and more effective.
 Using simulations for skill-building isn’t a new concept, but recent breakthroughs and widespread adoption of AI have unlocked new potential for this type of learning solution.

-AI’s Role in Simulation Learning
+AI’s Role in Skills Practice Learning

 With its unprecedented ability to collect, analyze, and interpret data, AI can customize the design and development of learning experiences with little to no lift compared to traditional learning models.
 This not only lessens the workload on human staff when developing these initiatives but also maximizes speed-to-performance because participants learn at a faster pace.